santervo/cardealer-demo-ko/README.md

 ## Description

-Single page application which is designed for a car sales company to manage cars in sale or sold.
+Single page application which is designed for a car sales company to manage vendible and sold cars.

 Cars are modeled in single MongoDB document: